-Application : Applied
+Application Applied

+Explanation on application of the practice : In light of the COVID-19 pandemic outbreak, the Company's 2020 AGM was held and conducted fully virtual on 7 August 2020 through live streaming and online remote voting via Remote Participation and Voting ("RPV") facilities.

-Explanation on application of the practice : The Company's 2018 AGM was held on 13 June 2018.
-The notice for the AGM was issued on 30 April 2018, which was more than 28 days prior to the date of the AGM.
-The notice of AGM with sufficient information of businesses to be dealt with thereat, was sent to shareholders together with the Annual Report.
-The notice of AGM was published in one national newspaper to provide for wider dissemination of such notice to encourage shareholder participation.
-In addition, the notice of AGM and Proxy Form which were contained in the Annual Report, were posted on the websites of Mudajaya and Bursa Securities.
-Each item of special business included in the notice of AGM was accompanied by an explanatory statement for the proposed resolution to facilitate better understanding and enable shareholders to make an informed decision in exercising their voting rights.
-Notice of the forthcoming AGM which will be held on 19 June 2019, will also be given to shareholders more than 28 days prior to the date of the AGM.
+The Notice for the AGM was issued on 30 June 2020, which was more than 28 days prior to the date of the AGM.
+The Notice of AGM with sufficient information of businesses to be dealt with thereat, together with the Proxy Form, Administrative Guide for AGM and Request Form (for printed copy of Annual Report and/or Share Buy-Back Statement), were sent to shareholders.
+The Notice of AGM was published in one national newspaper to provide for wider dissemination of such notice to encourage shareholder participation.
+In addition, the Notice of AGM, Proxy Form, Administrative Guide for AGM and Request Form were posted on the websites of Mudajaya and Bursa Securities.
+Each item of special business included in the Notice of AGM was accompanied by an explanatory statement for the proposed resolution to facilitate better understanding and enable shareholders to make an informed decision in exercising their voting rights.

 Explanation for departure :

-Large companies are re to complete the colum • red to complete the columns below.
-Non-large companies are encouraged elow.
+Large companies are req to complete the columns ed to complete the columns below.
+Non-large companies are encouraged Plow.

 Measure :

 Timeframe :